 How to Calculate using Calculator?

-The following three variables are required to be inserted into the dividend coverage ratio calculator for getting the dividend coverage ratio, for both preferred stock as well as common stock, quickly.
+The following three variables are required to be inserted into the dividend coverage ratio calculator to get the dividend coverage ratio for both preferred stocks as well as the common stock quickly.

 Dividend for Preferred Stock

 Enter the figure of dividend allowed for the preference capital of the company.